 Cut

 Refers to the angles and proportions of a diamond and they way in which the diamond cutter has faceted the stone from the original ‘rough’ diamond to release its fire and sparkle.
 Diamond cutting is an art based on scientific formulas which seek to reflect the maximum amount of light from one ‘facet’ of the diamond to another.
-Diamonds that are cut too deep or shallow ‘leak’ light from the sides and bottom rather reflecting through the top of the stone and are thus less brilliant.
+Diamonds that are cut too deep or shallow ‘leak’ light from the sides and bottom rather than reflecting through the top of the stone and are thus less brilliant.
 A well cut diamond of a lower colour and clarity will often ‘outshine’ a better colour and clarity diamond with a poorer cut.

-A lesser cut quality is not usually a sign of a lack of skill on the part of the diamond cutter but is usually an economical decision as cutting a diamond poorly will often achieve a far higher yield from a rough diamond than cutting it well.
+A lesser cut quality is not usually a sign of a lack of skill on the part of the diamond cutter but is usually an economical decision as cutting a diamond poorly can often achieve a far higher yield from a rough diamond than cutting it well.
 The difference in price between the best and worse cut qualities can be as much as 40% so knowing that a diamond is well cut is vital when comparing stones.
-Unfortunately even on the best diamond reports the cut grades are somewhat vague and two stones achieving an the same cut grade can be very different.
+Unfortunately even on the best diamond reports the cut grades are somewhat vague and two stones achieving the same cut grade can be very different.

 Cut can also refer to the shape of the diamond.
 The most common is the round brilliant cut diamond, because its shape reflects the optimum amount of light.
 Other shapes include emerald, pear, marquise, princess and heart.